Mental disorder: Disability

 Some disorders may be very limited in their functional effects, while others may involve substantial disability and support needs.
+In this context, the terms psychiatric disability and psychological disability are sometimes used instead of mental disorder.
 The degree of ability or disability may vary over time and across different life domains.
-Furthermore, continued disability has been linked to institutionalization, discrimination and social exclusion as well as to the inherent effects of disorders.
+Furthermore, psychiatric disability has been linked to institutionalization, discrimination and social exclusion as well as to the inherent effects of disorders.
 Alternatively, functioning may be affected by the stress of having to hide a condition in work or school, etc., by adverse effects of medications or other substances, or by mismatches between illness-related variations and demands for regularity.

-It is also the case that, while often being characterized in purely negative terms, some mental traits or states labeled as disorders can also involve above-average creativity, non-conformity, goal-striving, meticulousness, or empathy.
+It is also the case that, while often being characterized in purely negative terms, some mental traits or states labeled as psychiatric disabilities can also involve above-average creativity, non-conformity, goal-striving, meticulousness, or empathy.
 In addition, the public perception of the level of disability associated with mental disorders can change.

 Nevertheless, internationally, people report equal or greater disability from commonly occurring mental conditions than from commonly occurring physical conditions, particularly in their social roles and personal relationships.
-The proportion with access to professional help for mental disorders is far lower, however, even among those assessed as having a severely disabling condition.
+The proportion with access to professional help for mental disorders is far lower, however, even among those assessed as having a severe psychiatric disability.
 Disability in this context may or may not involve such things as: